 The Benchmark has been designed to align with the reporting expectations above.
-The questions - see further Chapter 5 - cover four core areas as follows:
+The questions - see further Chapter 5 - cover five core areas as follows:

-- Management Commitment description of the company's policies and positions on farm animal welfare, including specific commitments on critical animal welfare measures (e.g. the avoidance of close confinement, long distance live transportation); - Governance and Management board and senior management oversight of farm animal welfare strategy and operations, performance measurement, targets and objective setting, internal controls, the adoption of assurance standards, and reporting on progress against policy and objectives; and - Leadership and Innovation investment in projects to advance farm animal welfare; external awards and accreditations; and advocacy on farm animal welfare. - Performance reporting discussion of the company's performance against key animal welfare policies and targets, including analysis of the factors that have influenced performance.
+- Management Commitment description of the company's policies and positions on farm animal welfare, including specific commitments on critical animal welfare measures (e.g. the avoidance of close confinement, long distance live transportation); - Governance and Management board and senior management oversight of farm animal welfare strategy and operations, performance measurement, targets and objective setting, internal controls, the adoption of assurance standards, and reporting on progress against policy and objectives; and - Leadership and Innovation investment in projects to advance farm animal welfare; external awards and accreditations; and advocacy on farm animal welfare. - Performance reporting discussion of the company's performance against key animal welfare policies and targets, including analysis of the factors that have influenced performance. - Performance impact evidence of the company's monitoring of outcome-based measures (e.g. species-specific indicators of animal well-being).